Sue-w/Practice-Repo/README.md

 # Practice-Repo
-practice pushing and pullling changes to this repo
+Just a small repo with a bunch of files.
+I created this to practice pushing and pullling changes made in my local machine to this remote repo.